groveale/project-online-api/Readme.md

 > [!NOTE]
 > We will be manuly handling access code and auth tokens.
 This is generally not recommended when working with AAD.
 You should use MSAL SDKs to securly handel auth tokens.
 However when needs must we sometimes have to go aginst recommendations!

+## Overview

+todo - inlcude a gerneral descrption and visio of the solution

 ### Auth Method

 The authentication method is OAuth 2.0 authorization code flow grant - This is not basic auth.
 Further detail of the authorization method can be found here - [Microsoft identity platform and OAuth 2.0 authorization code flow | Microsoft Learn](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-auth-code-flow)